bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 No VM creation form is available.

+..
 If there are insufficient resources you will not be allowed to create a new VM and start it upon creation.
 You will be able to create a new VM with the unchecked "Start VM" option.
 No IP is assigned to the VM in this case.

+2) VM name is not unique.

+If the name specified for the virtual machine is not unique within a domain, the dialogue window after VM creation will show an error.
+The VM will not be created.
+The creation form will be closed.
+You will have to open the VM creation form and fill it in again.
+You will have to specify another name for your VM.

 Virtual Machines List
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~